Kodak PixPro AZ425 Review 2026: 42x Zoom Bridge Camera

 How the body feels in hand

-The Kodak PixPro AZ425 follows the classic bridge camera design, with a substantial grip and a lens that extends far out from the body.
-When I first picked it up, I noticed it feels lighter than a DSLR but more substantial than a typical compact.
-The grip is comfortable and has enough depth for stability, even when the lens is fully extended.
+The Kodak PixPro AZ425 follows the classic bridge camera shape.
+It has a substantial grip and a lens that extends far out from the body.
+In the hand, it feels lighter than a DSLR but more substantial than a typical compact.
+The grip is comfortable and deep enough for stability, even when the lens is fully extended.

-Most of the body is made of plastic, which keeps the weight down, but it still feels solid enough for daily outings or travel.
-The button layout is straightforward, with most controls within easy reach of your thumb and forefinger.
-Even after a couple of hours of shooting, I didn’t notice any fatigue or awkwardness.
-That’s important on long walks or while chasing kids around a playground.
+Most of the body is plastic, which keeps the weight down.
+It still feels solid enough for daily outings or travel.
+The button layout is straightforward, with most controls close to your thumb and forefinger.
+After a couple of hours, I did not notice much fatigue.
+That matters on long walks or while chasing kids around a playground.

 Menu system, controls, and shooting experience

-The AZ425’s menu system is simple and easy to navigate, making it approachable for first-time camera users.
-There are familiar icons and straightforward options for resolution, drive mode, and white balance.
-Unlike more advanced models, the customization is limited, which, for beginners, is a blessing rather than a curse.
+The AZ425’s menu system is simple and easy to navigate.
+That makes it approachable for first-time camera users.
+You get familiar icons and clear options for resolution, drive mode, and white balance.
+Customization is limited, but for beginners that can be a benefit.

-Physical controls include a mode dial with options for auto, scene modes, and a limited manual mode.
-Scene presets cover common situations like portrait, landscape, and night, helping you get better results without needing deep photographic knowledge.
-The zoom rocker around the shutter button is responsive, letting you quickly switch from wide to telephoto.
+Physical controls include a mode dial for auto, scene modes, and limited manual control.
+Scene presets cover common subjects like portraits, landscapes, and night scenes.
+They help beginners get better results without deep technical knowledge.
+The zoom rocker around the shutter button is responsive and easy to use.

 Day-to-day, the camera is quick to start up and ready for action in just over a second.
 The shutter response is decent in good light, but there is a slight delay in lower light settings.
 Navigating playback and settings is intuitive, so you won’t waste time hunting for features.
 For travel or family outings, this ease of use means you can focus on capturing the moment rather than fiddling with settings.